-The West Linn Comprehensive Plan was adopted in December, 1983, and has been updated and amended multiple times since then.
+The West Linn Comprehensive Plan was adopted in December, 1983 and amended in July, 2000 and October, 2003.
 The Comprehensive Plan provides the basis for plans, ordinances, and other implementing documents that set forth more detailed direction regarding specific activities and requirements.
 All city plans and implementing ordinances must be consistent with the Plan.
 Furthermore the Plan is comprehensive in scope and its goals and policies are intended to be supportive of one another.
 West Linn's Comprehensive Plan provides guidelines and standards for decision makers, including city employees and officials, citizens, developers, community groups, and other local, state, regional, and federal agencies.